 - Make space, take space.
 If you tend to be the last person to speak, consider adding your voice sooner.
 If you tend to jump in right away, practice patience and listening.

 - Share your knowledge, skills, and questions.
 Don't expect that we all come with the same language.
 If you use words or concepts that may be unfamiliar to others, check in to see if an explanation is needed.
 If you don't understand something, ask to slow down and clarify.
+Explore the options for connecting that are comfortable to you.
+Raise your hand, pose a question to the group through the chat, or ask a question one-on-one to a BDA staff member or someone you may know.
 No one knows everything, but together we know a lot.

 - Speak from your own experience.
 Use "I" statements rather than generalizations.
 As you listen to others, understand that their experiences are unique to them, and your experiences are unique to you.
 Be aware of your biases and privileges, and allow space for voices that are different from your own.